 Ongoing conflicts, poor governance, and corruption are three common factors contributing to poverty in nations like Afghanistan, North Korea, and Yemen which consistently rank among the poorest in Asia.

 Several Asian nations, including Nepal, Kyrgyzstan, and Myanmar, struggle with poverty despite having abundant natural resources, hindered by poor planning and corruption.

 Asia is the largest continent on Earth.
 Spanning over 17.2 million square miles (44.58 square kilometers), Asia comprises about 30% of Earth's total land area and 8.7% of Earth's total surface area.
-It also serves as home to more than 4.6 billion people as of June 2019.
+It is also home to more than 4.6 billion people as of June 2019.
 Asia contains 49 countries—though that number is open to interpretation—as well as a handful of sovereign territories and special administrative regions.

 *For comparison: United States ($63,543.60)

 *For comparison: United States ($65,910.00)

 The table towards the bottom of this page shows a full ranking of Asian countries based on their economic health.
 Additionally, the list of the poorest countries in Africa can provide a comparative perspective.

 This mountainous nation is burdened by ongoing armed conflict, government corruption, and prolific income inequality.
 After the United States and United Nations withdrew their troops in mid-2021, the Taliban retook control of Afghanistan's government.
 The long-term impact of this change on Afghanistan's economic situation has yet to be seen.
 However, the Taliban's ongoing conflicts with ISIL, its forcible shuttering of female-owned businesses, and refusal to allow girls to attend school are widely viewed as conditions unlikely to lead to a more robust and stable economy.